IainMcManus/iOSCoreLibrary/README.md

 The iOS Core Library is a collection of useful screens and categories for iOS applications.
 The GitHub version is not the full library at this point.
 Overtime I will be cleaning up the code and making it all available.

 The library contains the following:
+ * Core Data Stack - Complete iCloud + Core Data stack with sample application.
  * Dropbox Uploader - Simple wrapper for the Dropbox upload process that provides a progress indicator.
  * Alert View - Custom UI Alert View control.
- * Core Data Stack - Complete iCloud + Core Data stack with sample application.
+ * Colour Picker - iPad/iPhone compatible colour picker.
  * Custom Categories
-   * UIButton+applyGlassStyle
-   * UIColor+extensions
+   * NSDate
+     * Methods to round time to start/end of the day
+     * Methods to convert from a provided date to the start/end of the week it belongs to
+     * Methods to convert from a provided date to the start/end of the month
+     * Methods to take a date and move a week forward/back
+     * Methods to take a date and move a month forward/back
-   * UIViewController+extensions
+   * UIButton
+     * Category to apply a glass style to buttons.
- * Internal Categories
+   * UIColor
+     * Conversions to/from strings
+     * Perceived brightness calculation
+     * Automatic generation of different shades
-   * NSBundle+InternalExtensions
+   * UITextField
+     * Helper for comparison to regex
-   * NSURL+InternalExtensions
+   * UIViewController
+     * Helpers to retrieve the topmost view controller
+ * Sample application showing how to use the Core Data stack and some selected other code
  * Third Party Code
    * Reachability code from Apple.
 The code is provided in full without modifications.
 Copyright for the code belongs to Apple.
 Please read and abide by their license.
    * KCOrderedAccessorFix from https://github.com/CFKevinRef/KCOrderedAccessorFix.
 Copyright for the code belongs to Kevin Cassidy Jr. Please read and abide by their license.